You are currently viewing Lunchtime Theater at Bewley’s Café Features Ireland’s Top Talent

 The Harry Clarke stained-glass windows in Bewley's Cafe of Grafton Street, Dublin.
 Photo courtesy of Tourism Ireland.

-Lunchtime theater at Bewley's Cafe is ideal for visitors who are looking to tap into the rich Irish theatrical heritage.
+Lunchtime theater at Bewley's Cafe is ideal for visitors who are looking to tap into Ireland's rich theatrical heritage.

 While there, they can also marvel at the architecture of this great Dublin landmark, including the beautiful Harry Clarke stained-glass windows.